- What kind of Passport and Visa do I require?

 If you think someone did an excellent job and you want to tip, people would accept the tip with much gratitude.
 In pubs, the bartender does not expect a tip.
 If you go into a pub you will need to order your drink at the bar.
 You will be expected to tip in restaurants.
 You will also need to tip taxi drivers.

 - Is WiFi available?

-WiFi is available in the majority of our accommodations and at bars, coffee shops, etc.
+WiFi is available in all of our accommodations, and at bars, coffee shops, etc.

 - What will the Weather be like?

 From April to October the usual forecast is sunshine and showers.
 Ireland’s weather is temperate and mild without extremes of temperature.
 It is rarely too hot for hiking, keeping a comfortable temperature suitable for the hills and valleys and coastal paths.
 However, sometimes the weather can be changeable and you will encounter four seasons in one day!
 The Irish sum up their climate this way: “If you don’t like the weather, just wait five minutes.”
 It’s bound to change!

 - Do I need insurance?

 First and foremost you need to insure your holiday in case you need to cancel before you even go on the tour.
 Your place is reserved with a non-refundable deposit and sometimes your booking is made many months before you travel.
 Within that period you may need to cancel and therefore it is highly recommended that you purchase insurance at the time of your initial booking.
 In addition it is compulsory for you to cover yourself in case of any medical issues, or if you needed to visit hospital whilst on the tour.
 Many people are covered for travel aboard through their health insurance, credit card or airline tickets, but if you are not, you can purchase travel insurance before you travel.

 - How do we travel?